United Kingdom in the Eurovision Song Contest 2012: Points awarded by the United Kingdom

+Detailed voting results from the United Kingdom

+Semi-final 2

+Jury points awarded in second semi-final:

+Final

+Jury points awarded in the final:

 After Eurovision

 The final of the Eurovision Song Contest 2012 was watched by an average of 7.47 million viewers in the United Kingdom with a market share of 36.2%, 2 million less than the previous year although the show faced additional competition from an England friendly football match.
 After the contest, several British media personalities had called upon the BBC for a withdrawal, including Phillip Schofield who described the competition as "political".